FreeAndFair/STAR-Vote/README.md

 1. Start the append-only bulletin board on port 8000 by running `bbserver`.
     Initialize it by visiting `localhost:8000/reset` and deleting everything.
 2. The election officials should generate an encryption public key, together with shares of the private key for each official.
-Run `star-crypto -p 8001` to start a server on port 8001, then visit `localhost:8001/register.html` and `localhost:8001/initialize.html` (in that order).
+Run `star-keygen -p 8001` to start a server on port 8001, then visit `localhost:8001/register.html` and `localhost:8001/initialize.html` (in that order).
 The server should print a short message on its first running telling where to find the